-My package included, 20 soft serve, milkshake and drink mixes!
-The professional-quality soft serve ice cream maker can make an assortment of frozen yogurt, sherbet and frozen adult beverages right at home.
+My package from the company included 20 soft serve, milkshake and drink mixes!
+The professional-quality soft serve ice cream maker can make an assortment of frozen yogurt, sherbet and frozen adult beverages, right at home.
 The good news, the Ice Cream Depot SX1000 Home Soft Serve Ice Cream Machine comes fully assembled, all you need to do is plug it in.
-It makes batch after batch, in just minutes with no bowls to freeze; just pour in your mix, set the timer and walk away.
+It makes batch after batch, in just minutes, with no bowls to freeze.
+Just pour in your mix, set the timer and walk away.
 Dispense when you’re ready, it’ll keep your soft serve cold for hours until you’re ready to enjoy.

-The machine makes 35 ounces, (1.125 quarts) of frozen product (roughly 8-10 soft serve cones) Makes either soft serve, slush drinks, milk shakes or adult beverages and weighs approximately 45 pounds.
-It takes up a bit of counter space but is compact enough to easily store when not in use.
+The machine makes 35 ounces (1.125 quarts) of frozen product (roughly 8-10 soft serve cones).
+It makes either soft serve, slush drinks, milk shakes or adult beverages, and weighs approximately 45 pounds.
+It takes up a bit of counter space, but is compact enough to easily store when not in use.

 The first week we had the ice cream maker I had to enlist the help of my husband because of my shoulder.
-He loved how easy the machine was to use as well as, the ease of using the pre-packaged ice cream mixes.
-The pre-mixed product is blended with water or milk resulting in a beautiful creamy soft serve.
+He loves how easy the machine is to use, as well as the ease of using the pre-packaged ice cream mixes.
+The pre-mixed product is blended with water or milk, resulting in a beautiful creamy soft serve.

 We tried all of the flavors over the course of a few weeks.
-Our favorite flavors are Butter Pecan soft serve, Chocolate soft serve, Caramel Macchiato Frappe; the big kids loved the Margarita mix.
-The only favor my family didn’t like was the Strawberry.
-It was just too sweet and had an artificial aftertaste.
+Our favorite flavors are Butter Pecan soft serve, Chocolate soft serve, and Caramel Macchiato Frappe.
+The big kids love the Margarita mix.
+The only favor my family doesn’t like is the Strawberry.
+It is just too sweet, and has an artificial aftertaste.

 - 1 1/2 cups whole milk